cmaher92/launch_school/back_end_prep/intro_to_programming_with_ruby/flow_control/questions.md

 8. What are the reserved words for a case statement?

 9. Define a case statement for the variable a, when it has the value 5 have it print out "a is 5", same with the value 6, otherwise have it print out "a is neither 5, nor 6".

+10. What is a fork in the road for your data?

+11. What do comparison operators always return?